PhilKershaw/philkershaw.github.com/index.md

 >
 > - Lead on the design and delivery of configurable and reusable (dev, test etc..) infrastructure using AWS CDK to deploy scalable clustered EC2 instances of varying size and a MySQL Database cluster using AWS RDS
 > - Created Ansible playbooks to provision the EC2 instances and install: Halo Clients; Halo AI; Halo Link; Halo API; Halo Analysis
-> - Lead a Proof of Concept to assess the possibility of using AWS AppStream for end-user access management and governance
+> - Proposed and Lead a Proof of Concept to assess the possibility of using AWS AppStream for end-user access management and governance
 > - Liaised with Data Scientists on system testing
 > - Liaised with Product Owner, Business Analyst and Indica Labs on solution costing and viability